© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Cairns on Knock Hill is a scheduled monument protected by Historic England under reference 1006499.
 View the official record →

-Cairns on Knock Hill is a Bronze Age burial monument located in Northumberland.
+Cairns on Knock Hill is a Bronze Age funerary monument located in Northumberland, consisting of a group of burial cairns situated on elevated moorland.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006499.

 Cairns on Knock Hill is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006499.